DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 AUTHENTICATION METHODS

-The original 802.11 STANDARD included two OPTIONS for authentication:
+The original 802.11 standard included two options for authentication:

 - OPEN AUTHENTICATION
-    - The client sends an authentication REQUEST and the AP just accepts it
+    - The client sends an authentication request and the AP just accepts it
     - The is clearly not a secure authentication method
     - After the client is authenticated and associated with the AP, it’s possible to require the user to authenticate via other methods before access to the network is granted (ie: Starbucks Wi-Fi)
 - WEP (Wired Equivalent Privacy)
     - WEP is used to provide both authentication and encryption of wireless traffic
     - For encryption, WEP uses the RC4 ALGORITHM
-    - WEP is a “SHARED-KEY” protocol, requiring the SENDER and RECEIVER to have the same KEY
+    - WEP is a “shared-key” protocol, requiring the sender and receiver to have the same key
     - WEP keys can be 40 bits or 104 bits in length
     - The above keys are combined with a 24-bit “IV” (INITIALIZATION VECTOR) to bring the total length to 64 bits or 128 bits
     - WEP encryption is not secure and can easily be cracked